highmobility/hmkit-android/README.md

 **Release**

-* Update the "version = 1.5.0" in all of the deploy.settings files (if necessary).
+See *release-script* folder for release script examples, or

+* update ext.ver values in build.gradle or use -Pversion property
+* set ext.depLocation to 1 or use -PdepLocation=1 property
-* Call `./gradlew artifactoryPublish` to release all of the packages to dev depo.
+* Call `./gradlew publish` to release all the packages to dev repo.
-* Call `./gradlew :hmkit-utils:artifactoryPublish` to release a specific package.
+* Call `./gradlew :hmkit-utils:publish` to release a specific package.
-* Call `./gradlew :hmkit-utils:artifactoryPublish -Prepo=gradle-release-local` to specify the repo.
+* Call `./gradlew :hmkit-utils:publish -Prepo=gradle-release-local` to specify the repo.
 * If releasing to bintray, also call `./gradlew bintrayUpload`.

 If pushing the same version number, the package will be overwritten in dev, rejected in release.